AdoptOpenJDK/jdk-api-diff/README.md

 ## Published report

-A report created by this generator (based on Java 9 b181) can be found at https://gunnarmorling.github.io/jdkapidiff/jdk8-jdk9-api-diff.html.
+A report created by this generator (based on Java 9 b181) can be found at https://gunnarmorling.github.io/jdkapidiff/jdk8-jdk9-api-diff.html (16 MB, so loading may take a bit).

 ## Usage